0xusagi/it-project/SpainServer/README.md

 './views' - provides templates which are rendered and served by our routes './tests' - self explanatory
 './middlewares' - express js middelwares that process requests before handing them to the routes (controllers)

+# Deploying to heroku
+If you're on the master branch: git subtree push --prefix SpainServer heroku master